Tumo Center for Creative Technologies: EU TUMO Convergence Center

 The EU TUMO Convergence Center for Engineering and Applied Sciences launched in 2019.
-The center is currently being implemented as part of a partnership with the European Union and the French University in Armenia.
+The center is currently being implemented as part of a partnership with the European Union.
 It will be located adjacent to TUMO Yerevan and will cover approximately 25,000 square meters.
 The center, which cost roughly 25 million euros, will function as a hub for education, research, and startup industries.
 The center aspires to create an open platform while building a vibrant community, bringing together students, young professionals, and both local and international companies.
-Additional wings of the facility will provide space for a branch of the French University in Armenia and School 42, a well-known computer programming school geared towards young professionals initially established in France.
+Additional wings of the facility will provide space for School 42, a well-known computer programming school geared towards young professionals initially established in France.
 The center is currently being designed by MVRDV, a Dutch architecture firm.
-Plans for the center should be finalized by spring 2020.

 TUMO Studios

 TUMO Studios is a nonprofit educational program for university students and young professionals.
-The studio provides a space for individuals to create innovative analog products that reflect Armenian culture and materials while competing in the global market.

 TUMO Studios offers technical development and design training in ten distinct areas: jewelry, ceramics, embroidery, printing, fashion, accessories design, wood carving, stone masonry, production design, and cooking.

 The studios are located on 38 Pushkin Street in an early 20th-century building that used to house industrialist Arakel Afrikyan.
 The studios have preserved the building's interior, with the interior's wall design and furniture dating back to turn of the century Yerevan.

 The John and Hasmik Mgrdichian Foundation (JHM) has been a sponsor of TUMO Studios since its inception in 2017.
 It has worked closely with the TUMO Studios team to build a strong foundation in contemporary Armenian design.